Amy Barker, LPC, CPCS

 Gurpreet Ahluwalia, MD

 Dr. Ahluwalia focuses on the treatment of children and adolescents; however, he also serves the adult population.
+Dr. Ahluwalia completed his education at George Washington University School of Medicine in Washington, DC in 1989.
 He has been well-known as a leader in the field of psychiatry since 1993, working in institutions such as inpatient hospitals, prisons, and private practices.
-Dr. Ahluwalia is certified by the Board of Psychiatry and he is a fellow of the American Psychiatric Association.
+Dr. Ahluwalia is certified by the Board of Psychiatry, and he is a fellow of the American Psychiatric Association.
+Dr. Ahluwalia sees patients via telehealth (virtual sessions) at Roots Wellness Center.
+Dr. Ahluwalia does not offer in-office appointments for psychiatry at this practice.

 Claudia Glassman, LMFT, RPT